qbit/pifer/README.md

 # pifer

-Dump thermistor data to a websocket / webpage
+Dump thermocouple data to a websocket / webpage

 ## Installing